Mesoscopic fluctuations in entanglement dynamics

 In fact, there is a rapid increase of interests in entanglement fluctuations.
 In particular, understanding out-of-equilibrium entanglement fluctuation properties is a key to the statistical physics of isolated systems \cite{Lebowitz10,Deutsch20}.
 So far studies have focused on the kinematic case \cite{Popescu06,Page93,Hayden06,Nadal10,Rigol22}, where fluctuations arise from random sampling of some pure state ensemble, initiated by Page \cite{Page93}.
-Since kinematic theories cannot describe wave effects and dynamical properties of the Schr{\"o}dinger evolution \cite{Tian21}, out-of-equilibrium entanglement fluctuations are beyond the framework of those theories.
+On the one hand, since kinematic theories cannot describe wave effects and dynamical properties of the Schr{\"o}dinger evolution \cite{Tian21}, out-of-equilibrium entanglement fluctuations are beyond the framework of those theories.
+On the other hand, there have been big efforts on out-of-equilibrium fluctuations in isolated quantum systems \cite{Sun06,Reimann08,Popescu09,Zanardi10,Zanardi11,Santos13,Haque15,Marquardt17}.
+But so far focus has been traditional physical quantities, and little has been known about information-theoretic observables such as the entanglement entropy and the R$\acute{\rm e}$nyi entropy \cite{Deutsch20,Nakagawa18}.

+Here, we develop an analytical theory for long-time dynamics of entanglement in two classes of integrable lattice models.
+One class of models, including the Rice-Mele model and the transverse field Ising chain, can be mapped to noninteracting fermions; the other class includes interacting spin chains, with the spin-$1/2$ Heisenberg XXZ model as a representative.
+Our theory relies crucially on the uncovering of a random structure emergent from the dynamical phases in the wavefunction evolution.
+Treating various information-theoretic observables as unconventional mesoscopic probes, we show that their out-of-equilibrium fluctuations fall into the paradigm of universal mesoscopic fluctuations in disordered or chaotic systems.
+Our findings have immediate implications for controlling entanglement in quantum simulation platforms.\\